|MARKET CAP: [FAIL]

 PRE-TAX PROFIT MARGINS: [PASS]

 The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should not be greater than 20%.
-CYOU's Total Debt/Equity of 44.92% is not acceptable.
+The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 52.02%.
+CYOU's Total Debt/Equity of 29.63% is considered acceptable.